This page describes hardware for Ethernet-based DAB transmitter (EasyDABv2). Last update: 02.03.2018

 - Turn off power of the board.

 - Connect first and last pin of X2 connector's pads by the small wire or use tweezers for example, as shown on this picture.
+If You have 9 pins on X2, then connect second and last pads of it to do reset.

 - Turn on power of the board and wait for 5 seconds.